SupurCalvinHiggins/212-fall-2015/assignments/ha-04/readme.md

 You are a software engineer building a system to monitor air quality in a smart city.
 Sensors placed throughout the city report PM2.5 levels (fine particulate matter) every minute.
-To detect dangerous spikes in pollution, your system must continuously report the maximum PM2.5 reading over the last $k$ minutes for each sensor.
+To detect dangerous spikes in pollution, your system must continuously report the maximum PM2.5 reading over the last $$k$$ minutes for each sensor.

 For example, if the last 5 measurements from one sensor are `22,15,20,12,18`, the maximum in that 5-minute window is `22`.
 If the next measurement is `9`, the new maximum is `20`.

-Which abstract data type best allows you to compute the maximum PM2.5 reading over the last $k$ minutes?
+Which abstract data type best allows you to compute the maximum PM2.5 reading over the last $$k$$ minutes?
 Here, best means an abstract data type that efficiently solves the problem, and provides only the operations needed.

 ( ) Stack